sohinib12/sohinib12/README.md

 - :house: I currently reside in **SAN FRANCISCO, CALIFORNIA**.
 - :sweat_smile: I'm always eager to learn new technologies and improve my coding skills.
 - :dancer: I love dancing and I also enjoy playing sports.
-- :camera: When I'm not coding, I enjoy hiking, and travelling to new places.
+- :camera: When I'm not coding, I enjoy hiking, and traveling to new places.
 - :thinking: I’m currently open to a new `job opportunity`.
 - :boom: You can visit [MY WEBSITE](https://sohinib12.github.io/).
 - :speech_balloon: My favorite quote is **_"The only way to do great work is to love what you do"_** by Steve Jobs.